 Critical Metrics Every Seller Needs To Monitor

-It's important for sellers to audit the right metrics in order to improve performance, drive more sales, lower costs, and keep account health up on places like Amazon.
-Knowing what each metric means and how it's affecting them will allow sellers to make data-informed decisions through effective ecommerce analytics and ecommerce insights.
+It's important for sellers to track the right metrics to improve performance, drive more sales, reduce costs, and maintain account health on marketplaces like Amazon.
+Understanding what each metric means and how it impacts performance allows sellers to make data-driven decisions through effective ecommerce analytics and actionable insights.

 Buy Box Percentage

-Your Buy Box Percentage is the proportion of product-page views in which your offer for a given SKU owns or wins the Buy Box (the "Add to Cart" button customers click when there are multiple sellers for a single product).
-This scheme also has a direct impact on Sales velocity; since the seller who has the Buy Box receives (and captures) most purchases.
-The higher your Buy Box Percentage then generally the more you will be selling.
+Buy Box Percentage is the proportion of product page views in which your offer for a given SKU wins the Buy Box the “Add to Cart” option customers use when multiple sellers offer the same product.
+This metric directly impacts sales velocity because the seller holding the Buy Box captures the majority of purchases.

 Advertising Cost of Sales (ACoS)